-We are delighted to share the details of the CCF Awards winners.
+We are delighted to share further details of the CCF Awards winners.

 ENERGY CATEGORY WINNER

-East Sutherland Energy Advice Service, The Kyle of Sutherland Development Trust - self nomination
+East Sutherland Energy Advice Service (2017/18), The Kyle of Sutherland Development Trust - self nomination.

 The East Sutherland Energy Advice Service offered home energy advice to help the community to improve energy efficiency - reducing carbon emissions and helping to tackle climate change.
 Support was available to homeowners and those living in private or social housing.

 CCF Awards Panel comment: The Awards Panel commended the holistic approach taken by this practical energy advice project to link home energy efficiency to carbon emissions and climate change.

 Find out more about Kyle of Sutherland Development Trust's current CCF activities here.